dotkernel/api-documentation/docs/book/v5/installation/composer.md

   Make your selection (default is 1):
 ```

-Type `0` to select `[0] Do not inject` because DotKernel includes its own ConfigProvider which already contains the prompted configurations.
+Type `0` to select `[0] Do not inject`.

+> We choose `0` because Dotkernel includes its own ConfigProvider which already contains the prompted configurations.
 > If you choose `[1] config/config.php`, an extra `ConfigProvider` will be injected.
-> This is not required for the default installation, so make sure to select `[0] Do not inject`.

 The next question is: